In Exercises 7 and 8, find the margin of error for the values of ... | Channels for Pearson+

 Confidence Level

-The confidence level represents the probability that the margin of error will capture the true population parameter.
-Common confidence levels include 90%, 95%, and 99%.
-In this case, a confidence level of 0.99 means that if the same sampling method were repeated multiple times, 99% of the calculated intervals would contain the true parameter.
+The confidence level represents the probability that the margin of error will contain the true population parameter.
+It is expressed as a percentage, with common levels being 90%, 95%, and 99%.
+A higher confidence level means a wider margin of error, reflecting greater uncertainty about the estimate.
+In this case, c = 0.95 indicates a 95% confidence level, meaning we can be 95% confident that the true value lies within the calculated margin of error.

 Recommended video: